-- Know the Student Health Services rules that apply to you.
+- Know the Cayuga Health at Ithaca College rules that apply to you.

 - Treatment without regard to your race, color, religion, sex, sexual preference, national origin, age, marital status, source of payment, handicap or disability.

-Ithaca College Student Health Services urges all patients to comply with therapy.
+Cayuga Health at Ithaca College urges all patients to comply with therapy.
 We will continue to educate students as to the dangers of non-compliance.
 However, refusal of treatment will in no way effect any future care or treatment given to the patient at any future date.